© Crown copyright 2021

 Monitor existing anxiety and obsessive-compulsive behaviours that are associated with distress and how this is interfering with eating.

 Children and young people with learning disabilities may find it difficult to understand and remember COVID-19 guidance, rules or restrictions and may feel frustrated by the impact and uncertainty.
 They may also need more support or adapted explanations about the pandemic.

 A good way to help them could be by:

-- supporting their decisions
+- supporting them to make decisions

-- representing choices visually through written words, pictures, symbol systems or objects if helpful
+- representing choices visually through written words, pictures, symbol systems or objects, if helpful

 - supporting them to express their emotions

 - letting them know they are not alone